Resource-aware Cyber Deception for Microservice-based Applications: System model

 \section{System model}

 We discuss the system model that we considered in order to design the decoy allocation strategy.
 We provide a comprehensive representation of the main system features in Fig.\ref{fig:architecture}.
-In the following subsections, we describe the various components identified as threat model, microservice architecture model, decoy configuration and placement model and attacker model.
-In Table \ref{glossary}, we report the model notation.
+In the following subsections, we describe the various components identified as microservice architecture model, decoy configuration and placement model and threat model.
+In Table \ref{glossary}, we resume the symbol notation.